-https://intranet.bcm.edu/index.cfm?fuseaction=Policies.Display Policy&Policy Number=12.2.01 communication cues, such as body language, tone, and expression, are absent in an online forum and, as a result, misunderstandings can occur.
+All communications in discussions boards, chat forums, and via other online tools should be composed with tact, fairness, and common courtesy.
+Students should keep in mind that communication cues, such as body language, tone, and expression, are absent in an online forum and, as a result, misunderstandings can occur.
 Students are encouraged to be cautious about the wording and tenor of all communication and to observe basic netiquette guidelines.
 All communications should represent graduate level grammar, spelling, and syntax.